 In order to pursue a Dual Master's Degree, the applicant must apply to, meet the existing admission requirements for, and be accepted into each of the master's degrees which comprise the dual degree program.

-Continuance in the M.Ed. in Curriculum and Instruction program past the first twelve (12) hours is pending submission of a satisfactory score on the Miller Analogies Test (MAT) or Graduate Record Examinations® (GRE®).
+Continuance in the program past the first 12 hours is pending submission of a satisfactory score on the Miller Analogies Test (MAT) or Graduate Record Examinations® (GRE®).

 A waiver of the GRE or MAT requirement may be considered if the student meets one of the following conditions: